-A YOUNG WOMAN was hit by a taxi near the pedestrian crossing not far the mural in Dalston Lane E8 3DF today Tuesday 23 June 2015 at about 7.30pm.
+A YOUNG WOMAN was hit by a taxi near the pedestrian crossing not far from the peace mural in Dalston Lane, Hackney E8 3DF today Tuesday 23 June 2015 at about 7.30pm.

 She was taken by ambulance to hospital.
 Her injuries are not life-threatening.

-The woman is believed to have been crossing to Ashwin Street— doubt arose when a police press officer referred to the street, next to the pelican crossing, as Ashwin Road.
+The woman is believed to have been crossing to Ashwin Street — a doubt arose when a police press officer referred to the street, next to the pelican crossing, as Ashwin Road.

 Drivers have often flouted the ban on turning to the right or left — it has varied — at Ashwin Street.

 Buses east and west through Dalston junction were diverted via Kingsland High Street and Ridley Road after the accident, several of them stuck in an area of Dalston Lane cordoned off by police.
 Eventually, it dawned on the authorities that this was unnecessary and the double-deckers were belatedly allowed to return to service.
 Transport for London, which controls the street, made the pelican crossing a key feature of changes it made four years ago to boost traffic flow.

 The measures included a wide pavement and consequently narrowing of the road for cyclists, who often prefer to use the wide spaces of the pavement, as well as constant changes to the position of the bus stops between Dalston Junction and Beechwood Road.

 The changes have been a failure, for cyclists, pedestrians and motor vehicles: jams happen daily.
 But the most worrying aspect of TfL’s supposed improvements is the pedestrian crossing.